-tews, I am so excited to be talking all things wine with the incredible Kim this month!
+Stews, I am so excited to be discussing all things wine with the incredible Kim!
 She’s a wine connoisseur from Australia who started working on yachts as a service stewardess in Feb 2017.
-We first met through instagram, just before Kim took her first yachting position on M/Y Alfa Nero.
-We met up for cocktails before the Caribbean & seriously, this girl is such a GEM!
-So here is part 1 of 4 of our Wine Series.
-Over the next four weeks we’ll be posting a new blog focusing on a different aspected.
+We first met through Instagram, just before Kim took her first yachting position on M/Y Alfa Nero.
+We met up for cocktails in Barcelona a few years ago & seriously, this girl is such a GEM!

 Wine is something that most of us dabble in (especially on those rare days off during the season!), there are a few who feel slightly confident in and then others who find it completely scary and daunting but it need not be!
 I’ve compiled a few little helpful tricks of the trade to hopefully make wine and it’s service a little more approachable

 Having to open a bottle of wine in front of guests can be rather intimidating.
 The best thing to do before or between trips is practice – I’m 100% certain your crewmates will be more than happy to drink bottle after bottle of rosé if you ask them too.
 If you’re like me and come from the New World part of wine where screw caps are life, cork closure and having to use corkscrews can be something of a new.
 But it’s all in the technique…

 Removing the foil.
 I highly recommend buying a foil cutter, they are cheap, easy to use and mean a perfectly clean cut on top of the bottle.
 If you don’t have one (buy one!), use the knife on the corkscrew to cut the foil on the first little lip of the bottle so you’re literally just taking the top off.
 I was always taught, if you do make a mess and the cut isn’t perfect (which happens to the best of us) simply remove the whole foil covering of the bottle, better to have nothing on there than to have something that isn’t perfect and looks messy.